Edmond D Shenassa

 Areas of Interest

-Maternal and Child Health; Social Epidemiology; Developmental Origins of Health and Disease
+Prenatal and Perinatal Epidemiology; Social Epidemiology; Developmental Origins of Health and Disease

 Shenassa investigates the synergy between modifiable determinants of prenatal and perinatal health (e.g., breastfeeding by smokers).
 Much of this work is based on data Dr. Shenassa collected as the Principal Investigator of the Rhode Island Birth cohort study, an investigation of in-utero exposure to toxins and physical, cognitive and social development during infancy.
 His team recruited 650 women who were one-day postpartum and measured physical, mental and behavioral outcomes of the mother-infant dyad on three occasions during a 15 month follow-up period.